AN INTRODUCTION TO THE CONCEPT OF THE MANDALA

 A German tourist is walking around in the Blue Mosque in Turkey, a perfect mandala of light and colour, a place of worship of the perfection of Allah, perceived as an embodiment of divine unity.

-An archeologist is looking at the circles in prehistoric rock art, which appears to be a ritual object of a shamanic journey.
+An archaeologist is looking at the circles in prehistoric rock art, which appear to be a ritual object of a shamanic journey.

 A Native American healer in Arizona is creating a circle in the sand.
-It is a medicine wheel, which he uses as both a huge cosmic diagram and solar calendar, to help his patient to orientate herself.
+It is a medicine wheel, which he uses as a huge cosmic diagram and solar calendar to help his patient orientate herself.

-A Benedictine nun as an awakening experience of enlightening visions, that she draws as mandalas to express her visions of the unity of God’s mind. ((Hildegard von Bingen)
+A Benedictine nun is an awakening experience of enlightening visions that she draws as mandalas to express her visions of the unity of God’s mind. ((Hildegard von Bingen)

 A Hopi Indian is building a circular structure in South Africa, a Medicine Wheel, to share the teachings of World Health and Peace and the idea of Unity in Diversity.